hiqsol-attic/hiam/docs/Usage.md

 There is built-in demo where you can try out OAuth2 requests.
 Demo is available at `/demo` page.
 Forms are prefetched with reasonable defaults.

+## Notification callbacks

+Applications can register notification callbacks which will be called on user change events such as user modified, user deleted, user logged out.

+Registered callbacks will be called with HTTP POST request with parameters:

+- id - user ID, integer e.g. 1234567
+- action - event name, string:
+    - insert
+    - update
+    - delete
+    - logout